 Requests for funding will be accepted after a submitted manuscript has been accepted for publication by the publisher, but before it has been published.
+Funding is provided as a reimbursement - see details below.

 Open access publication discounts are available through the university for some publishers - please include the discounted amount if applicable in your application.